TheDamik34/six-interview/README.md

 requirement 2:
  - i decided to implement relation of rocket-mission as a simple hashmap to decouple mission handling from rocket object itself as a repository should be storing missions
- - i go with HashMap implementation, but for thread safety we could use ConcurrentHashMap
+ - i go with HashMap implementation, but for thread safety we could use ConcurrentHashMap (this would require some refactoring to use methods like putIfAbsent/computeIfAbsent, than sole put(),get())
  - I added Mission class for future implementation
  - I dont bother implementing equals method as Missions might be separate entities
  - I implement additional check for rocket's existence in the storage list as I think it makes more sense to assign missions to rockets that the repository has.